 Management monitors the business of Almonty as a single reporting segment whose operations relate to the exploration and mining of tungsten in Spain.
-The majority of output is sold under a fixed term off-take agreement to an individual entity with global operations in the tungsten supply chain.
 As Almonty operates as a single segment, the consolidated financial statements should be read as a whole for the results of this operating segment.
+Geographically 100% of the revenues earned from external customers are attributable to Spain and 100% of the Company's assets are located in Spain.